← Back to Articles

 The income tax component is nearly symbolic (100 CZK/month) — the bulk is mandatory insurance.

-The crossover point: fixed payment Band 1 beats recognized 60% once your annual income exceeds roughly 710,000 CZK (~28,400 EUR).
+The crossover point: fixed payment Band 1 beats recognized 60% once your annual income exceeds roughly 684,000 CZK (~27,400 EUR).
 Below that threshold, recognized expenses give you a better outcome because the flat fee is higher than what you would actually owe under the recognized-expenses calculation.
-Above it, the fixed fee becomes cheaper and you gain the simplicity of zero paperwork.
+Above it, the fixed fee becomes cheaper and the annual tax-and-insurance paperwork is substantially reduced while the regime remains final.

 → Full breakdown: Fixed payment tax (paušální daň) in the Czech Republic